NOUR-AWAWDEH/IntroductionToAlgorithms/Part_I_Foundations/Chapter_1/The_Role_OfAlgorithms_inComputing.md

  - An algorithm is thus a sequence of computational steps that transform the input into the output.

- - An algorithm as a tool for solving a well-speciûed computational problem.
+ - An algorithm as a tool for solving a well-specified computational problem.

 ---